4 min read

 MCP: How AI agents connect external systems

 A question that many project managers ask themselves: Can Copilot Cowork operate beyond the Microsoft 365 world and write to third-party systems?
-Currently not for third-party systems, but Microsoft relies on the Model Context Protocol (MCP) for third-party integration - an open standard that enables AI agents to access external data sources and APIs.
-MCP has been generally available in Copilot Studio since 2026 and is expected to be added soon.
+It now can: with the Cowork plugins (skills and connectors) introduced in May 2026, Cowork connects external systems via the Model Context Protocol (MCP) - initially as a preview in the Frontier program, with partners such as Miro, monday.com and LSEG.
+MCP, the open standard that lets AI agents access external data sources and APIs, has been generally available in Copilot Studio since 2025.

 For comparison: Claude Cowork - the technological basis of Copilot Cowork - connects external systems directly via MCP connectors.
 For example, it can read sales information on won projects from the CRM system such as HubSpot, create a project in Altus or Projectum xPM, assign Jira tickets to available resources or send team messages without having to go through an orchestration platform.
 Both approaches are moving in the same direction: AI agents that not only read, but actively act in company systems.